comicfans/comicfans.github.io/_posts/2023-06-25-blame-on-script-lang.md

-Another minor(maybe major) problem is that IDE can't provide very helpful completion suggestion for dynamic-typed language, since even the language itself don't know the actual type of variable until runtime, of course IDE don't know what they should suggest! oh the other hand static-typed language have all variable type defined at compile time, IDE can easily understand what action your code is allowed to do, thus give very percisie suggestion.
-If the suggestion engine and language have tight integration, It can even provide almost correct suggestion.correct here doesn't mean correct logic, it means the suggested code are always able to pass the compiler-check, but that's also a big improvement for developing.
+Another minor(maybe major) problem is that IDE can't provide very helpful completion suggestion for dynamic-typed language, since even the language itself don't know the actual type of variable until runtime, of course IDE don't know what they should suggest!
+OTOH static-typed language have all variable type defined at compile time, IDE can easily understand what action your code is allowed to do, thus give very precise suggestion.
+If the suggestion engine and language have tight integration, It can even provide almost correct suggestion.correct here doesn't mean correct logic, it means the suggested code are always able to build, but that's also a big improvement for developing.

 This is not simply a complaint on R language, I've also used other script languages before,